aff3ct/aff3ct/doc/sphinx/source/simulation/parameters/global/global.rst

 ``--help, -h``
 """"""""""""""

-Prints the help with all the *required* and *optional* arguments.
+Print the help with all the *required* and *optional* arguments.
-The last change in function of the selected simulation type and code.
+The latter change in function of the selected simulation type and code.

 .. _global-advanced-help:

 ``--Help, -H``
 """"""""""""""

-Prints the help with in more the advanced arguments.
+Print the help with in more the advanced arguments.

 .. _global-version:

 ``--version, -v``
 """""""""""""""""

-Prints informations about the version of the source code and compilation options.
+Print informations about the version of the source code and compilation options.

 .. _global-except-a2l: